adam-maj/robotics/README.md

 > [!NOTE]
 >
-> Though there are a number of important considerations for improving these hardware systems which we will discuss, it's important to note that robotic hardware hasn't been the primary constraint on progress for a few decades.
+> Though there are a number of hardware considerations that will have an important impact on the scalability and functionality of general-purpose robotics, **hardware has not been the primary constraint limiting robotics progress for a few decades.**
 >
 > For example, [here's a video](https://www.youtube.com/watch?v=o7JH3UWO6I0) of the PR-1 robot from 2008.
+>
-We can see that even 15 years ago, it was capable of doing pick and place tasks, and its hardware resembles that used in many modern robotics research papers like [SayCan](./4-generalization/3-say-can/1-saycan.pdf).
+> We can see that even 15 years ago, it was capable of doing pick and place tasks.
+Additionally, its hardware resembles that used in many modern robotics research papers like [SayCan](./4-generalization/3-say-can/1-saycan.pdf).

+### Considerations

 Designing general-purpose robotic hardware involves several trade-offs that have to be balanced: